 As an art technician Ed Clapp hangs paintings, moves sculpture, paints walls, moves lights, makes mounts and does everything to make the art looking experience an enjoyable one.
 He has worked in various galleries around the Bay Area working with curators to display art and with a number of artists to create art.
 His Bachelor's of Fine Art is from at Virginia Commonwealth University in Richmond, VA and his MFA studies were at San Jose State University.
 He has studied sculpture and work in wood, cement and steel.

-Selene Fosteris the Exhibitions Coordinator and works in collaboration with the Exhibitions Team, overseeing objects in transit and on exhibition, as well as supporting the presentation of artist-in-residence program installations.
+Selene Fosteris the Curator, working in collaboration with the Exhibitions Team, overseeing objects in transit and on exhibition, as well as supporting the presentation of artist-in-residence program installations.
 Selene has worked as an exhibitions and events coordinator, curator, designer, and artist in the Bay Area for the past 10 years, working closely with artists at several arts and arts-education non-profits, including Root Division, the Museum of Broken Relationships, and BAASICS.
 Selene received a B.A. from Bard College in New York, and an M.F.A in Studio Art from Mills College in Oakland, CA. Selene believes art is an integral, and often necessary, form of communication; she is committed to creating opportunities for artists and scientists to share their personal voyages, and discoveries, with diverse audiences.

 Hi!
 My name is Alexa Gelfenbaum.
 I am a House Manager here at the Palo Alto Art Center where I manage both internal and external events at the art center and at events we participate in throughout the community.
 I started volunteering at the art center in 2006, began interning with the Children's Fine Art Department soon after, and then became a House Manager in 2008.
 Outside of the art center, I have been working with children professionally for over 15 years as a guide through development, both as a teacher and as a nanny.
 I also help lead a group of adults with disabilities on monthly outings through a city program.
 I have my degree in Child Development.
 Art has always played a major role in my life, as my mother is a ceramicist, and I feel it is a valuable connecting tool to both people and to our internal selves.
 I encourage children, and people of all ages, to engage in art at all levels, and revel in the discoveries.